I’m a summer baby and I was asked this the other day, so I said “nothing” (as you do).

 I want to teach my kids more of what I know.
 I want to actually remember the stuff that I dreamed of teaching them.
 Not the bit about not swearing, the better stuff.
 What was it?
 Probably something about living in the moment, relaxing and being yourself, the things I fail at.

 I want to sunbathe.
-Hell, I want to sunbathe and feel my skin tingle.
+To feel my skin tingle.

 I want to write my book.

-I want to cook meats in honey and vegetables in chilli (and plain wild rice), and eat them with the friend from the hilltop, with our feet up, and our shoulders pressed together.
+I want to cook meats in honey and vegetables in chilli, and eat them with the friend from the hilltop, with our feet up and shoulders pressed together.
 They can read me pretentious verse until we both laugh, kick each other’s legs, tell each other life stories instead.
 Around a fire.
 I want smoke.
-Night.
 I want midnight to come as a witching hour instead of an Outlook reminder.
 I want my own cauldron.

 I want stupid things for my birthday.
 Massages.
 Sweaty runs.
 Hugs.
 Doom Bar.